Necrotizing Soft Tissue Infections

 - Necrotizing fasciitis:

-- Progressive, rapidly spreading infection with extensive dissection and necrosis of the superficial and deep fascia
+- Progressive, rapidly spreading infection with extensive dissection and necrosis of the fascia and subcutaneous (SC) fat

 - Chronic systemic disease: